-- the requirements of Section 7 Statement of Cash Flows; - the requirements of Section 3 Financial Statement Presentation paragraph 3.17(d); - the requirements of Section 11 Financial Instruments paragraphs 11.41(b), 11.41(c), 11.41(e), 11.41(f), 11.42, 11.44 to 11.45, 11.47, 11.48(a)(iii), 11.48(a)(iv), 11.48(b) and 11.48(c); - the requirements of Section 12 Other Financial Instruments paragraphs 12.26 to 12.27, 12.29(a), 12.29(b) and 12.29A; - the requirements of Section 26 Share-based Payment paragraphs 26.18(b), 26.19 to 26.21 and 26.23; - the requirements of Section 33 Related Party Disclosures paragraph 33.7.
+- the requirements of Section 7 Statement of Cash Flows; - the requirements of Section 3 Financial Statement Presentation paragraph 3.17(d); - the requirements of Section 11 Financial Instruments paragraphs 11.42, 11.44 to 11.45, 11.47, 11.48(a)(iii), 11.48(a)(iv), 11.48(b) and 11.48(c); - the requirements of Section 12 Other Financial Instruments paragraphs 12.26 to 12.27, 12.29(a), 12.29(b) and 12.29A; - the requirements of Section 26 Share-based Payment paragraphs 26.18(b), 26.19 to 26.21 and 26.23; - the requirements of Section 33 Related Party Disclosures paragraph 33.7.

-Where applicable, this information is included in the consolidated financial statements of Marsh & McLennan Companies, Inc. as at 31 December 2021 and these financial statements may be obtained from Companies House, Crown Way, Cardiff, CF14 3UZ.
+Where applicable, this information is included in the consolidated financial statements of Marsh & McLennan Companies, Inc. as at 31 December 2021 and these financial statements may be obtained from Companies House, Crown Way, Cardiff CF14 3UZ.

-2.3 GOING CONCERN
+2.3 Going concern

 The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the business review, which forms part of the Strategic Report.
-The Strategic Report also describes the financial position of the Company; its cash flows and liquidity risk; the Company's objectives, policies and processes for managing its capital; its financial risk management objectives; and its exposure to credit risk and liquidity risk.
+The Strategic Report also describes the financial position of the Company; its exposure to credit risk and liquidity risk.

 The Company meets its day-to-day working capital requirements from corporate cash balances.
 The current economic conditions create uncertainty particularly over the exchange rate between US dollar and foreign currencies.
 The Company continues to monitor the uncertainty in the current economic and business environment including the impact of the Covid-19 pandemic.
-This monitoring and analysis considered our business resilience and continuity plans and stress testing of liquidity and financial resources.
+This monitoring and analysis considered our business resilience and continuity plans of the Company's subsidiaries and stress testing of liquidity and financial resources.
 The analysis modelled the financial impact assuming an increasing severity of impact in relation to revenue and certain costs, for a 12-month period so that the potential impact on profitability and liquidity could be assessed.

-Having assessed the responses to their enquiries the Directors have no reason to believe that a material uncertainty exists that may cast significant doubt upon the ability of the Company to continue as a going concern.
+Having assessed the responses to their enquiries, including those related to COVID-19, the Directors have no reason to believe that a material uncertainty exists that may cast significant doubt upon the ability of the Company to continue as a going concern.